USACE Savannah District inspires students at school’s career day

-Andrea Farmer, U.S. Army Corps of Engineers, Savannah District, archeologist, presents archeological artifacts recovered from the Savannah River to students at McAllister Elementary School during the school’s ninth annual career day, in Richmond Hill, Georgia, Feb.
+Members of the U.S. Army Corps of Engineers, Savannah District, participated in the McAllister Elementary School Career Day, in Richmond Hill, Georgia, Feb.
 9, 2024.

+The team consisted of Col. Ron Sturgeon, USACE, Savannah District, commander; deputy commander, Lt.
+Col. Alex Duffy; archeologist, Andrea Farmer; biologist, Madison Monroe and structural engineer, Steven Taylor.

+The school’s annual career day is designed to showcase a wide variety of jobs to the students, providing them with a better understanding of the many career options they can pursue in the future according to Julie McNeely, a counselor at McAllister Elementary.

 |Date Taken: